Lye: Soap

+Beauty

+Lye, like other hydroxide-based products, is also used as a hair relaxer and straightener.
+Lye relaxers break a third of the chemical bonds in the hair strand and cause the hair to swell.
+Rinsing and then heating the hair straightens the strands.
+Due to their high pH, they often cause scalp irritation.
+Though no-lye solutions, which use guanidine or lithium hydroxide, produce less scalp irritation, they may cause brittleness due to calcium deposits.

+People of African descent have used lye to relax or straighten hair since the nineteenth century.
+Black men used lye-based formulations to conk their hair, and black entrepreneurs sold such formulations under names like Konkalene; The Autobiography of Malcolm X includes an account of Malcolm X receiving his first lye conk.
+The Johnson Products Company introduced industrially produced lye-based relaxers for African American salon hair care in the 1950s; Ultra Wave was marketed to men and Ultra Sheen was marketed to women, and the company represented 80% of the chemical relaxer market through the 1960s.
+In 1971, Johnson Products became the first black-owned company on the American Stock Exchange.

 Household

 Lyes are also valued for their cleaning effects.
 Sodium hydroxide is commonly the major constituent in commercial and industrial oven cleaners and clogged drain openers, due to its grease-dissolving abilities.
 Lyes decompose greases via alkaline ester hydrolysis, yielding water-soluble residues that are easily removed by rinsing.

 Tissue digestion

 Sodium or potassium hydroxide can be used to digest tissues of animal carcasses.
 Often referred to as alkaline hydrolysis, the process involves placing the animal carcass into a sealed chamber, adding a mixture of lye and water and the application of heat to accelerate the process.
 After several hours the chamber will contain a liquid with coffee-like appearance, and the only solids that remain are very fragile bone hulls of mostly calcium phosphate, which can be mechanically crushed to a fine powder with very little force.
 Sodium hydroxide is frequently used in the process of decomposing roadkill dumped in landfills by animal disposal contractors.
 Due to its low cost and easy availability, it has also been used to dispose of corpses by criminals.
 Italian serial killer Leonarda Cianciulli used this chemical to turn dead bodies into soap.
 In Mexico, a man who worked for drug cartels admitted to having disposed of more than 300 bodies with it.